toml-lang/toml/README.md

 ```

 Under that, and until the next key or EOF are the key/values of that key group.
-keys are on the left of the equals sign and values are on the right.
-Keys start
+Keys are on the left of the equals sign and values are on the right.
+You can put
-with the first non-whitespace character and end with the last non-whitespace
-character before the equals sign.
+whitespace in between, but that's all you get: key, equals sign, value.
+Simple.

 ```toml
 [keygroup]